I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_coppcommand.md

 </tr>
 </table></span></div>

-`macKDI`

-Specifies a message authentication code (MAC) GUID for the command at <b>CommandData</b>.
-The display driver can use the MAC to verify that the transmission of the command was secure (that is, it was not tampered with in transit to the driver).
+`dwSequence`

+Specifies a sequence number.
+For the <a href="https://msdn.microsoft.com/library/windows/hardware/ff539642">COPPCommand</a> function to process the command, the value in <b>dwSequence</b> must match the 32-bit random starting status sequence number that was passed in the <a href="..\dxva\ns-dxva-_dxva_coppsignature.md">DXVA_COPPSignature</a> structure to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff540421">COPPSequenceStart</a> function.

+`cbSizeData`

+Specifies the size, in bytes, of the command data at <b>CommandData</b>.

+`CommandData`

+Specifies an array that comprises the command data.

 ## Remarks
 For a DXVA_COPPSetProtectionLevel command, the protection information is supplied in the first 16 bytes of the <b>CommandData</b> array (the protection type in the first 4 bytes, the protection level in the next 4 bytes, and possibly some extended information in the last 8 bytes).
 In the call to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff539642">COPPCommand</a> function, the <b>CommandData</b> array should be cast to a pointer to a <a href="..\dxva\ns-dxva-_dxva_coppsetprotectionlevelcmddata.md">DXVA_COPPSetProtectionLevelCmdData</a> structure, which contains protection type, protection level, and extended information members.